All Episodes

 I don't believe that there is anything I can ever say or do.

-I don't believe there is anything that you will ever see that will persuade you.
+I don't believe there's anything that you will ever see that would persuade you.

 I believe that you have presented your position quite well.

-Mr. Morris, I find it a little arrogant of you to assume that I have a very limited perception, that I couldn't possibly feel what you feel, the great mysterious power within this universe.
+Mr. Morris, sorry, you know, I kind of find it a little arrogant of you to assume that I have a very limited perception, that I couldn't possibly feel what you feel, the great mysterious power within this universe.

 I will vision quest with you anytime, anywhere in the world.